tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/腾讯云图/购买指南_intl_en.md

 The number of additional dashboards is zero, so the total fees are 94.74 USD.

 ## Consultation
-You can directly call the sales team for consultation.
+You can directly [call the sales team](https://intl.cloud.tencent.com/zh/contact-us) for consultation.
-- Contact number: 4009100100 ext.
-1
-- Business hours: 9:00 AM–6:00 PM on business days

 ## Refund
 TCV supports 5-day unconditional refund.
 If you want to refund, please [submit a ticket](https://console.cloud.tencent.com/workorder/category).